Affiliate links on Android Authority may earn us a commission. Learn more.

 - Location history: This feature allows you to see where your device has been, not just where it currently is.

-Most BLUetooth trackers do not work with Apple’s Find My app.
-However, the Chipolo One Spot does, making it a great option for iPhone users.
+Most Bluetooth trackers do not work with Apple’s Find My app.
+However, there are some that can.
+These include the eufy Security SmartTrack Link and the Chipolo One Spot.

-Unfortunately, the risk of stalking is present with all BLUetooth trackers, although some companies have taken an effort to prevent it.
+Unfortunately, the risk of stalking is present with all Bluetooth trackers, although some companies have made an effort to prevent it.